sarkar-s/CoRe/docs/Information_transfer.rst

 The SARS-CoV-2 and human protein interactions are treated as information sources.
 Each edge in the pathway network is treated as a binary symmetric information channel.
-Initial state of the network is all network nodes at maximum entropy state.
-The information source nodes are fixed at low entropy state.
 Information propagates through the network edges (information channels) to the other nodes (receiver nodes) of the network.
-We use relative entropy of the receiver nodes as a measure of impact of the SARS-CoV-2 proteins.
+We use relative entropy of the receiver nodes as a measure of the impact of the SARS-CoV-2 proteins.

 .. code:: ipython3